mdb1/mdb1.github.io/_posts/2023-03-14-my-xcode-setup-and-shortcuts.markdown

 * Open a file from the project navigator in a new editor (_This one is specially useful for Views/ViewModels_):
 1. Hold `⌥`
 2. Tap on the file

+### Custom Keybindings

+A list of the keybindings that I usually add/replace on Xcode.

+To do that, press `⌘ + ,` on Xcode, go to the `Key Bindings` tab and just search for the actions.

+* `⌘ + ⇧ + E` -> Rename.
+When adding this one, you have to remove it from its default action: `Use Selection for Replace`.

 # Time Savers